iVis-at-Bilkent/cytoscape.js-cise/README.md

     // Padding in rendered co-ordinates around the layout
     padding: 30,

+    // Whether to include labels in node dimensions
+    nodeDimensionsIncludeLabels: false,

     // separation amount between nodes in a cluster
     // note: increasing this amount will also increase the simulation time